pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPazPap.md

 1. Open PAP.
 1. Define a policy.
 1. Select `external` for the Policy Decision Service in Data Console.
-1. In Data Console, go to External Servers -> `pingdatagovernancepap`, and enter your policy name in the `branch` field.
+1. In Data Console, go to External Servers -> `pingauthorizepap`, and enter your policy name in the `branch` field.
 1. Save your changes.
-1. Make a request to the PingDataGovernance server again (as you did when testing the default use case):
+1. Make a request to the PingAuthorize server again (as you did when testing the default use case):

     ```sh
     curl -k 'https://localhost:7443/pd-rest-api/uid=user.1,ou=people,dc=example,dc=com' \